 How to Get Current Timestamp in Milliseconds in Rust| Rust epoch time example

-In this post, You will learn multiple ways to get the current epoch timestamp in Rust.
+In this post, you will learn multiple ways to obtain the current epoch timestamp in Rust.

 - using SystemTime

-returns the Duration of difference between the current time and Unix Time.
+calculates the duration between the current time and the Unix epoch.as_millis()

 Here is an example